 Charitable organizations, branding themselves as casinos, may run raffles, bingos, and games of chance (i.e., poker rooms, roulette, et cetera).
 Horse racing pari-mutuels and the New Hampshire State Lottery are also permitted by law.

 The New Hampshire Lottery Corporation (NHLC) administers several lottery-style and scratch games.
 Some of these include interstate lotteries such as Powerball and Mega Millions.
 It is responsible for the iLottery, an online lottery gaming system.
 Here, players from New Hampshire can register online player accounts and make bets on different online games, including sports betting.
 Visitors can use credit cards to play, setting New Hampshire apart from many other states.

-Aside from the website, the NHLC operates 1,400 retail brick-and-mortar locations.
+Aside from the website, the NHLC operates 1,400 retail brick-and-mortar locations with lottery games available.

 Charitable organizations must submit an application to the NHLC to deal in Bingo and Lucky 7 (pull tabs) events.
 The organization must be for fraternal, veterans, religious, civic, or charitable purposes only.
 A paid license is required when no more than one charitable event is held per month and no more than 10 events per month.
 Also, events must be held in no more than one town or city.

 There are 17 licensed ‘games of chance’ facilities.
 Here, players might find roulette, Texas Hold ’em, Spanish 21, 3 Card Poker, poker tournaments, and DraftKings Sportsbook, etc. Where chips have no dollar value, a player may spend up to $150 per game.
 This includes buy-ins and re-buys.
 In all other scenarios, players may spend $250 or less per game where chips are involved.
 On other chance games, where no chips are concerned, the maximum bet per game is $10.